 Epibestatin and Pyrrolidone1 (Figure 10) have been the first non-natural stabilizers of 14-3-3/plasma membrane H+-ATPase complex ever discovered by means of high throughput screening of a compounds library[48].
 Their binding mode has been elucidated by X-ray crystallography (Figure 12) showing that the molecules bind and stabilize the 14-3-3/plasma membrane H+-ATPase complex in a different manner.
 Even though they are weaker stabilizers than the naturally occurring FC or CN-A, these compounds proved to be rather specific in stabilizing a selection of 14-3-3 PPIs, thus becoming interesting starting point for the development of therapeutic agents [105].
-In 2012, the medicinal chemistry optimization of the Pyrrolidone1 scaffold has led to the identification of the more rigid pyrazole 9 (Figure 10) that can deeply bind to 14-3-3/H+-ATPase complex interface with an improved stabilizing efficiency [106, 135].
+In 2012, the medicinal chemistry optimization of the more rigid pyrazole 9 (Figure 10) that can deeply bind to 14-3-3/H+-ATPase complex interface with an improved stabilizing efficiency [106, 135].